I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_packet_v2.md

 For error notification types that do not conform to one of the standard types in the previous list, a platform-specific GUID can be defined to identify the notification mechanism.
 If the notification type does not correspond to any of the standard notification types or any platform-specific notification types, this member is set to GENERIC_NOTIFY_TYPE_GUID.

-`PshedDataLength`
+`Context`

+Reserved for system use.

+`DataFormat`

+A <a href="..\ntddk\ne-ntddk-_whea_error_packet_data_format.md">WHEA_ERROR_PACKET_DATA_FORMAT</a> value  that indicates the format of the hardware error information that is contained in the data that is referenced through the <b>DataOffset </b>and <b>DataLength</b> members.

+`Reserved1`

+Reserved for system use.

+`DataOffset`

+An offset, in bytes, for hardware error data from the status registers for the error source.
+The format of the hardware error data is specified by the <b>DataFormat</b> member.
+The offset of the hardware error information is relative to the start of the WHEA_ERROR_PACKET_V2 structure.

+`DataLength`

-The length, in bytes, of the PSHED data buffer.
+The length, in bytes, of the hardware error data.

 `PshedDataOffset`

 An offset, in bytes, for a data buffer where a PSHED plug-in can add additional platform-specific error data to the hardware error packet.
 The offset of the PSHED data buffer is relative to the start of the WHEA_ERROR_PACKET_V2 structure.

-`Reserved1`

-Reserved for system use.

-`Signature`

-The signature of the hardware error packet.
-This member contains the value WHEA_ERROR_PACKET_V2_SIGNATURE.

-`Version`

-The version of the WHEA_ERROR_PACKET_V2 structure.
-This member contains the value WHEA_ERROR_PKT_V2_VERSION.
+`PshedDataLength`

+The length, in bytes, of the PSHED data buffer.

 ## Remarks
 The WHEA_ERROR_PACKET_V2 structure is used to report a hardware error in Windows 7 and later versions of Windows.
 If your <a href="https://msdn.microsoft.com/473d9206-9db2-4bc7-bc76-6be2fb77b20b">platform-specific hardware error driver (PSHED) plug-ins</a> run on any WHEA-compatible Windows version, You can inspect the version of WHEA_ERROR_PACKET by following these steps: